hyperlane-xyz/hyperlane-warp-ui-template/CUSTOMIZE.md

 By default, the app uses public RPC providers based on the Hyperlane SDK's default settings.
 This can be changed in '`./src/features/providers.ts`.

+## Permisionless Chain Support

+_This section is only relevant if you want to include chains not already supported by Hyperlane._

+By default, the app will use only the chains that are included in the Hyperlane SDK and connected to the tokens you specify in the token list (see above).

+To add support for additional chains, fill in the required chain metadata in `./src/consts/chains.ts`.
+You can also use the `chainIdToCustomConfig` object there to override any default chain configs set in the SDK.

 ## Tip Card Content

 The content of the tip card above the form can be customized in `./src/components/tip/TipCard.tsx`